Shabiha: Alleged role in Al-Qubair massacre

 Another massacre was reported but not investigated by local villagers and activists to have taken place in the Syrian settlement of Al-Qubair on June 6, 2012, only two weeks after the killings at Houla.
 According to BBC News, Al-Qubair is a farming settlement inside the village of Maarzaf.

 According to activists, 28 people were killed, many of them women and children.
-The day after the massacre, UNSMIS observers attempted to enter Al-Qubair to verify the reports, but were fired upon and forced to retreat by Sunni armed militia that have entered the city the day before.
-Victims were reportedly stabbed and shot by shabiha forces loyal to the government of Bashar al-Assad, according to the victim's families.
+The day after the massacre, UNSMIS observers attempted to enter Al-Qubair to verify the reports, but were fired upon and forced to retreat by Sunni armed militia that had entered the city the day before.
+Victims were reportedly stabbed and shot by Shabiha forces loyal to the government of Bashar al-Assad, according to the victim's families.
 Reports published by the German newspaper FAZ in June 2012, claimed that the Houla massacre was instead perpetrated by rebel militias antagonistic to the Syrian government.

 Leadership

 In the coastal region, the group is reportedly led by Fawaz al-Assad and Munzer al-Assad, first cousins of President Assad.
 Another source, Mahmoud Merhi, head of the Arab Organization for Human Rights, has been quoted as saying that "most Syrians view" the Shabiha as "operating without any known organization or leadership."
 Sunni and Alawite businessmen who are protecting their own interests in the country are alleged to be paying the groups.

+In Aleppo: Abdul Malik Bri, Zeno Bri, and the Bri gang.

+In Damascus: Issam Zahreddine, Moataz Shamso.

+In Hama: Talal Daqaq, Ali Al-Shala, Salah Al-Asi.